cmoxley1/logstash/readme.md

 ## Steps taken to get to the final
 #### 1. Creating the config file
 I started looking at many of the above resources to get going.
 I first installed logstash on my MAC using brew.
-I got the understand that I needed to create a config file with input, filter and output as the foundation of my config file.
+I got the understanding that I needed to create a config file with input, filter and output as the foundation of my config file.

 ```CONF
 input{}